kennytilton/mxtodomvc/README.md

 ````bash
 git checkout wall-clock
 ````
-The TodoMVC spec does not include a time or date display, but adding a "wall clock" lets us learn more about Matrix faster.
-The wall clock component demonstrates:
+The TodoMVC spec does not include a time or date display, but a simple "wall clock" permits a quick but deep dive into:
 1. automatic state management: our first dataflow;
 1. transparent state management;
 2. DOM efficiency without VDOM complexity;